timopomer/ListSharp/README.md

 ListSharp is a programming language made in its entirety in c#, with an easy to understand, word-heavy english syntax made to suit the everyday casual kind of person without any knowledge in programming.

-The Main Objective of ListSharp is to enable the manipulation of big lists and or blobs of text in an orderly way without learning a programming language,like for example learn Python and maybe get experienced with RegEx JUST to seperate that list of Co-Workers from their birthdays.
+The Main Objective of ListSharp is to enable the manipulation of big lists and or blobs of text in an orderly fashion without learning a general use programming language, like for example learn Python and maybe get experienced with RegEx just to save a list of products on a webpage to a file.

 ### Example execution screenshot